ganpaw/angularjs-routing/README.md

-AngularJS Routing - Simple CRUD Static Application
+AngularJS Routing - Simple CRUD Static Web Application
 ==========
 This is an AngularJS based static webapp for demonstration purpose.